Truthless Heroes

-Truthless Heroes is the third studio album released by the U.S. post-hardcore band Project 86.
-It was released on September 12, 2002 on Tooth & Nail Records and September 24, 2002 on Atlantic Records and debuted at number 146 on the Billboard Top 200, with over 7000 copies sold.
+Truthless Heroes is the third studio album released by the American metal band Project 86.
+It was released on September 24, 2002 on Tooth & Nail Records and Atlantic Records, and debuted at number 146 on the Billboard Top 200, with over 7,000 copies sold.

 Truthless Heroes is a concept album that frontman Andrew Schwab states "takes you through the protagonist's attempts to gratify himself and fill his deepest needs as a person through fame, fortune, lust, whatever."